anga/extend_at/README.markdown

           },
           :validate => lambda {
             |time|
-            errors.add :config_last_loggin, "You can't loggin in the future" if time > Time.now
+            errors.add :config_last_loggin, "You can't loggin on the future" if time > Time.now
           }
         }, :subscribe_to_rss => :get_rss_config
       }